pydanny/pydanny-event-notes/socalpiggies/20111110-dreamhost.rst

 Asynchronous programming techniques
 ====================================

-.. note:: My answer is to use Celery + Redis/RabbitMQ to handle most of this stuff
+.. note:: My answer is to use Celery + Redis/RabbitMQ to handle this stuff.

 * Threads vs processes are a debatable issue.
 * Cost of using Python to create new processes is considered slow